 What is the CMU–Robotics Institute Summer Scholar Program?

+RISS IS A LEARNING COMMUNITY.
 Carnegie Mellon’s Robotics Institute Summer Scholars (RISS) program offers an unparalleled learning environment to explore robotics and artificial intelligence.
-This collaborative learning experience is designed to help undergraduate students from the United States and abroad experience research and prepare for graduate school.
-Participants explore research and applications in robotics and AI, work alongside top faculty and graduate students, collaborate with diverse teams, and present and publish their research findings.
-We welcome applications from students enthusiastic about contributing to research, participating in outreach efforts, and fostering connections within the community to promote mutual growth and development.
+This collaborative learning experience is designed to help current undergraduate students, from the United States and abroad, experience research and prepare for graduate school.
+Participants explore research and applications in robotics and AI, work alongside top faculty and graduate students, collaborate with motivated students from across the US & global partner students, as well as present and publish their research findings.

 Eligibility